-If you want to link the degree of rotation you specified in the NVRotate page (see "Using NVRotate Settings" on page 133) for the video overlay on the primary display to the secondary display, select the Track overly rotation check box (Figure 8.15) and click Apply.
+Select this check box if you want to link the degree of rotation you specified in the NVRotate page (see "Using NVRotate Settings" on page 115) for the video overlay on the Primary display to the Secondary display.
 This means that the degree of rotation you choose on the NVRotate page is reflected on both the Primary and Secondary display devices.